sspakuha/Car-Api/README.md

 ### How to use
-To run the Car-Api use this command:
+To run the Car-Api simply use this command:
 ```
 $ docker-compose up --build
 ```